 Recommended Books

-When to Suspect EDSObviously since the new diagnostic criteria came out in 2017, some of the older books below are technically out dated or based on older, now obsolete diagnostic information since the new nosology came out March 15, 2017.
+When to Suspect EDSObviously since the new diagnostic criteria came out in 2017, some of the older books below are technically outdated or based on older, now obsolete diagnostic information since the new nosology came out March 15, 2017.
+(This is going to change yet again after December 2026, when The Ehlers-Danlos Society plan to publish the next edition of the EDS nosology and hEDS/HSD diagnostic criteria.)

 But their symptom descriptions and management suggestions are still beneficial, even if the labels have changed.
 (I’ve omitted anything that could really lead you astray.)